 Equalization Aid is determined by both local district and statewide factors.
 Local factors include district membership, district property value and district shared cost.
 Statewide factors include the shared cost ceilings and property value guarantees.
 To run aid scenarios, districts will need to gather estimates for both the local and state factors.
 The three local factors the district will need to gather are membership, shared cost and property value.

-Aid Membership is defined as the "average of the prior-year September and January FTE (including Challenge Academy, Part-Time Attendance, and Foster Group Home counts) plus Summer FTE."
-So, for example, the Summer, 2015, September, 2015 and January 2016 membership information will be used in the 2016-17 General Aid calculation.
+Aid Membership is defined as the "average of the prior-year September and January FTE (including Challenge Academy, part-time attendance and foster group home counts) plus Summer FTE."
+So, for example, the Summer 2022, September 2022, and January 2023 membership information is used in the 2023-24 General Aid calculation.

 District FTE Membership can be found on the district’s SAFR Reporting Portal homepage and is calculated from district-submitted reports on file at DPI.
 Select "FTE Reports" from the bulleted list, then appropriate FTE Conversion link.

 Shared Cost can be generally defined as the sum of the net cost of the general fund and the net cost of the debt service fund from prior-year financial reports (see Chapter 121.07(6)(a) of the Wis.
-Stats. for the exact definition of shared cost.)
-So, for example, financial data from the 2015-16 fiscal year will be used in the 2016-17 General Aid calculation.
+Stats. for the exact definition of shared cost).
+So, for example, financial data from the 2022-23 fiscal year is used in the 2023-24 General Aid calculation.

 District Shared Cost can be found on the district’s SAFR Reporting Portal homepage and is calculated from district-submitted financial reports on file at DPI.
 Select "Financial Data Home" from the bulleted list, then the appropriate financial report (Annual or Budget) and the correct year.
 Once you are into the report, click on "Shared Cost" on the left-hand navigation bar.
 Note that this Shared Cost report does not include estimates for Lines B4-Non-Deductible State Aid, D8-Aidable Fund 41 Expenditures and E2-Transportation of Indigent Pupils, which will need to be incorporated (usually, prior-year amounts are reasonable estimates).